AngelosPloumpis/Weather-Database/README.md

 - `weather.sh`: A Bash script that:
   - Prompts the user for their MySQL username and password
   - Checks if a new CSV file has been received
-  - If yes, it runs the SQL scripts
+  - If yes, it runs the Load_Current_weather and Copy_Current_Weather SQL scripts
   - If not, it exits and waits for the next cron run

 This setup helps automate the process since the weather data might not always arrive at the same time.